 16) Try a Group Study

-Some people study better when alone, while others need more distraction to pay attention.
+Some people study better when alone, while others need more distractions to pay attention to.

-If you find that your mind is wandering every time you review notes on your own, it may be time to get a group of friends or classmates together so you can study in a more collaborative environment.
+If your mind wanders every time you review notes on your own, it may be time to get a group of friends or classmates together so you can study in a more collaborative environment.